JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 ![routing using the first node heard in a communication round](dynamic_routing.gif){: .center w="400" }

-Because it's fun to see, let's watch the rooted trees of a very large swarm.
+This will re-build a leader-rooted tree every communication round.
+Because it's fun to see, let's visualize the rooted trees of a large swarm in a highly dynamic environment.

 ![a lot of nodes showing their routing trees](large_routing_tree.gif){: .center w="500" }